 The California Baptist University forensics team (also known as speech and debate) currently travels to at least 12 tournaments a year, with a season stretching from October until April.
 Students in forensics compete in a variety of speech events, including:

 The three goals for the forensics team are:

-Students can be enrolled in Forensics workshop for 1, 2 or 3 units.
+Students can be enrolled in a forensics workshop for 1, 2 or 3 units.
 To receive an "A" in the course, the following is required:

-- Enrolled for 1 unit – Weekly coaching appointment, attendance at one tournament in one event
+1 unit: Weekly coaching appointment, attendance at one tournament in one event

-- Enrolled for 2 units – Weekly coaching appointment, attendance at two tournaments in two events
+2 units: Weekly coaching appointment, attendance at two tournaments in two events

-- Enrolled for 3 units – Weekly coaching appointment, attendance at three tournaments in two events
+3 units: Weekly coaching appointment, attendance at three tournaments in two events

-Scholarships? - In addition, a limited number of scholarships are available for those students who wish to commit to the forensics team for the whole year.
-For more information about the requirements for a forensics scholarship, contact Prof. Mike Marse at firstname.lastname@example.org.
+A limited number of scholarships are available for those students who wish to commit to the forensics team for the whole year.
+For more information about the requirements for a forensics scholarship, contact Professor Mike Marse at firstname.lastname@example.org.

 In recent years, the team has traveled regularly to: